kkipngenokoech/100_days_of_code/RUBYONRAILS/ActiveRecord.md

 ## MIGRATIONS

-to create a database migraation file `rails generate migration <NameOfYourMigration>`
+to create a database migration file `rails generate migration <NameOfYourMigration>`

 A migration is basically a script that tells Rails how you want to set up or change a database.